ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

 |   +    |  1  |  ∞  |    Yes (if no default value) |
 |   ?    |  0  |  1  |    No     |
 |   *    |  0  |  ∞  |    No     |

-## Navigate in _types.yaml

-To create a 'NetService' type

-* Search for `"name: NetService"`
-* In order to know what fields can can used, move up the type hierarchy.
-* Search for components (note that some can be defined in the ancestor).
-* `NetService` has two components.
-    * Search for `"name: LoadableModule"` and/or for `"name: ClassLoader"`.
-    * Do first steps again to get all required and optional fields for each entity type.

-{{% alert color="warning" %}}Despite what is in the model, some fields are said to be mandatory (cardinality=1 and no default value) are not mandatory.
-Double check with Policy Studio if in doubt.{{% /alert %}}